 The most popular exterior construction for single-family homes in the United States is vinyl siding, which consists of vinyl strips with interlocking edges.

 The insurance implications of exterior improvements turned out to be twofold.
 Choosing a more durable, low-maintenance material means that insurers could see your home as having a lower risk of a claim for dwelling damage.
 For example, replacing vinyl siding with more durable fiber-cement siding slightly reduced our premium.

 However, insurers may also require you to get a higher coverage limit to account for the higher cost of replacing that material if it's damaged.
 The cost of coverage went up when we substituted wood or brick as the exterior material — both materials cost more than vinyl and raised the dwelling coverage required.

-Some home insurers advertise discounts to homeowners who report having monitoring systems for fire, leaks and burglary.
+Some home insurers advertise discounts to homeowners who report having monitoring systems for fires, leaks and burglary.
 However, our data suggest that the actual savings on your insurance bill may be close to zero, especially when compared to the amount you pay for the devices.

 Home security discounts by provider